- We advise you to exercise normal safety precautions in Hong Kong.

 If you are entering the Hong Kong SAR from the People's Republic of China, you may be required to obtain a new visa to re-enter the People's Republic of China.

 You are strongly encouraged to contact the nearest Chinese embassy or consulate for detailed information.
 We strongly recommend you get an appropriate visa for China before leaving Australia.
-Australian travellers to mainland China, whose passports are lost or stolen, are required to travel to the most convenient Australian Embassy or Consulate in mainland China (Beijing, Shanghai or Guangzhou) for replacement travel documents.
+Australian travellers to mainland China, whose passports are lost or stolen, are required to travel to the most convenient Australian Embassy or Consulate in mainland China (Beijing, Chengdu, Shanghai or Guangzhou) for replacement travel documents.
 For more information read our travel advice for China.